 Profiles - Hispanic Americans in the U.S. Army

-Honorable Dr. Joseph W. Westphal - Under Secretary of the United States Army
+Honorable Dr. Joseph W. Westphal - First Hispanic Under Secretary of the United States Army

-Dr. Joseph W. Westphal currently serves as the 30th Under Secretary of the Army.
+Dr. Joseph W. Westphal served as the 30th Under Secretary of the Army.
 He has had a distinguished career of service in both academia and government.

 Dr. Westphal served as Chancellor of the University of Maine System and Professor of Political Science at the University of Maine.
 He also served as the Provost, Senior Vice President for Research and Professor of Environmental Studies at The New School in New York City.
 He stepped down from this position to serve as a member of President Obama’s Transition Team for Defense matters in December 2008.

 Dr. Westphal spent his first 12 years in academia as a faculty member of Oklahoma State University, where he worked as a Professor of Political Science, later becoming head of the Department.
 During his many years of public service, Dr. Westphal has lectured at numerous universities around the world and taught public policy as an Adjunct Professor at Georgetown University while working in Washington DC.
 In addition to a distinguished academic career, Dr. Westphal has led a prestigious and varied career in public service as well.
 In 2001, he served as the Acting Secretary of the Army and earlier, he served as the Assistant Secretary of the Army for Civil Works from 1998 to 2001.